cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 The driving principles of the proposed design follow:

-1. Developer-friendliness: it must be as riskless and painless as possible for client applications developers to extend network configurations to expose Rosetta API-compliant services.
+1. Extensibility: it must be as riskless and painless as possible for application developers to use network configurations to expose Rosetta API-compliant services.
 2. Long term support: developers build applications on the various stable branches of Cosmos SDK.
 This proposal aims to provide support for all the release series supported by the Cosmos SDK team.
 3. Cost-efficiency: backporting features from `master` to the various stable branches of Cosmos SDK is a cost that needs to be reduced.